eilvelia/tdl/README.md

 Update TDLib to v1.7.9 (v1.8.0) or newer.
 It is no longer possible to log in by phone number in older versions of TDLib.

+- `Dynamic Loading Error: Win32 error 126` (Windows)
-- `Dynamic Loading Error: dlopen(…) image not found`
+- `Dynamic Loading Error: dlopen(…) image not found` (macOS)
-- `Dynamic Loading Error: Win32 error 126`
+- `…cannot open shared object file: No such file or directory` (Linux)

-The tdjson shared library or one of its dependencies cannot be found.
+The tdjson shared library or one of its dependencies (for example, libssl) cannot be found.
 To troubleshoot dependency issues, try to run `ldd libtdjson.so` on Linux or `otool -L libtdjson.dylib` on macOS.
 On Windows, you can use an app like Dependency Walker.

 Recheck the documentation of [dlopen][] (Linux), [dlopen][dlopen-macos] (macOS), [Dynamic-Link Library Search Order][dllso] (Windows) to make sure the shared